espressif/vscode-esp-idf-extension/.github/ISSUE_TEMPLATE/bug_report.md

 > **NOTE**: You can use the `ESP-IDF: Doctor command` to generate a report of your configuration.

+**Output**

+Click the menu `View` and select `Output`.
+This extension uses several output channels: ESP-IDF, ESP-IDF Debug Adapter, Heap Trace, OpenOCD and SDK Configuration Editor.

+Please share the output of the channel related to your issue.
+For example ESP-IDF is used mostly for the extension setup process.

 **Logs**
 If applicable, please share the log file which can be obtained from